cristianomartinsdias82/TheGame/README.md

 The steps described below assume you are in a Windows operating system.

-For more information about how to run in other operating systems, pelase refer to the following url: https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments?view=aspnetcore-5.0
+For more information about how to run in other operating systems, pelase refer to the following url:<br/>
+https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments?view=aspnetcore-5.0

 Prerequisites<br/>